 A graduate of Missouri State University, Casey Conroy now lives and works in Saint Louis, MO, and is associated wth webster University.
 Designer at FontStruct in 2008 of Reilly.
-His stencil face Bridge was developed between 2008-2010.
-Other faces by him include Globose (a rounded sans), Xtina (2009), and Ovoid (2008-2009, recreation of Emigre's squarish typeface Oblong).
+His stencil typeface Bridge was developed between 2008-2010.
+Other typefaces by him include Globose (a rounded sans), Xtina (2009), and Ovoid (2008-2009, recreation of Emigre's squarish typeface Oblong).
 In 2014, he designed Webster Today Icons for Webster University.
 Behance link.
 [Google] [More] ⦿

 Cecilia Ann Harris

 Foundry from St. Louis, est. 1872.
 It became "Central Division of ATF" in 1893.
 Discussion of its types by McGrew.
 Digitizations:

 Kansas City, MO-based student, who created the display font Mineral Hall (2003).
 [Google] [More] ⦿